 Eight states have codified standards that trigger a presumption that a person is indigent and, therefore, unable to pay fines, fees, costs, surcharges or assessments.
 In some states, the fact that a person is entitled to appointed counsel or receives public benefits is enough to trigger the presumption that they cannot pay fines and fees.
 In others, a certain income threshold triggers the presumption.
-Kansas has not codified a standard that triggers a presumption of indigence.ix
+Missouri has not codified a standard that triggers a presumption of indigence at the state level, but it received partial credit because a model rule which has been adopted by several of the state's judicial circuits includes a presumption of indigence below a certain income level. ix

-Recommendation: Kansas should codify a clear standard that triggers the presumption that a person is indigent and, therefore, cannot afford to pay fines or fees.
+Recommendation: Missouri should codify a clear statewide standard that triggers the presumption that a person is indigent and, therefore, cannot afford to pay fines or fees.